 Other distinctive factors are not directly related to altitude as such but the Andes themselves.
 The most obvious and consistent variable is physical.
 The higher you go, the steeper the slopes get and the soil is newer while its composition – determined initially by gravity – changes depending on when it comes into contact with rivers.

 The combination of soils and altitude in the Andes has set winemakers a puzzle when determining the character of the resulting terroirs that is only just being unravelled.
-However, one thing is for sure: altitude must be taken into account when considering Argentine wine.
+However, one thing is for sure: altitude must be taken into account when considering Argentine mountain wines.

 Mountain wines have their own character and you must discover it.